Grangemouth

 Grangemouth's original growth as a town relied mainly on its geographical location.
 Originally a bustling port, trade flowed through the town with the construction of the Forth and Clyde Canal in the 18th century.
 Nowadays, the economy of Grangemouth is focused primarily on the large petrochemical industry of the area which includes the oil refinery, owned by Ineos, one of the largest of its kind in Europe.
-The town is twinned with La Porte, Indiana.
+The town is twinned with La Porte, Indiana, U.S..

 Residents of the town are known as Portonians.

 History

 Grangemouth was founded by Sir Lawrence Dundas in 1768 as a result of the construction of the Forth and Clyde Canal.
 Originally referred to as Sealock by workers brought in to labour on the canal digging and lock constructions, the name referred to the Forth and Clyde Canal connection to the sea and where it flowed into the River Forth.
 After Dundas died in 1781 his son Thomas Dundas commissioned the architect Henry Holland to re-plan the town including the layout around the canal and its basin.

-The settlement was also named Grangeburnmouth for a period and then finally to Grangemouth.
-A map held at the National Library of Scotland dated 1817 by John Grassom, records the town as Grangemouth.
-This more properly refers to its location at the mouth of the Grange Burn which flows into the River Forth at this time.
+The settlement acquired the name Grangeburnmouth and later Grangemouth, referring to its situation at the mouth of the Grange Burn (which originally entered the Carron at Grangemouth Harbour, though it has since been diverted to flow straight into the Forth).

 As canal and general shipping traffic came to the town the area became more prosperous.
 This was aided by the high tariffs at the port of Leith which caused more traffic to pass through Grangemouth instead.
 Additionally, the dredging and a major re-alignment of the River Carron for deeper draught vessels and the founding of collieries to the North of the town saw the increase in trade to and from the Baltic States.
 Being downstream from the world-famous Carron Company also increased the volume of shipping to the town as cast iron products and armaments were transported around the globe.
 Until 1810, duties had to paid on cargoes through the customs house at Bo'ness which benefited from the duties paid and involved a journey of some four or five miles each way.
 With poor roading between the towns, ships captains and agents had to undertake multiple journeys by foot or by horse and cart to register cargoes and pay their duties in weathers fair and foul.
 After years of appealing Grangemouth was granted its own Customhouse and a fine three storied stone building was erected on the Northern side of the harbour.